Brigadier (United Kingdom)

 Brigadier (Brig) is a senior rank in the British Army and the Royal Marines.
-Brigadier is the superior rank to colonel, and subordinate to major-general.
-It corresponds to the rank of brigadier general in many other nations.
+Brigadier is the superior rank to colonel and subordinate to major-general.
+It corresponds to the rank of brigadier general in many other nations, although it is not considered to be a general officer rank in the United Kingdom.

 The rank has a NATO rank code of OF-6, placing it equivalent to the Royal Navy commodore and the Royal Air Force air commodore ranks and the brigadier general (1-star general) rank of the United States military and numerous other NATO nations.

 Insignia

 The rank insignia for a brigadier is a Tudor Crown over three "pips" ("Bath" stars).

 Usage

 Brigadier was originally an appointment conferred on colonels (as commodore was an appointment conferred on naval captains) rather than a substantive rank.
 However, from 1 November 1947 it became a substantive rank in the British Army.
 The Royal Marines, however, retained it as an acting rank until 1997, when both commodore and brigadier became substantive ranks.